wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 the same as in a read miss: If it is dirty, then the block will be written back.
 In all cases, all cached copies in the upper level will be recalled for the current fill block.

+When the upper level writes back a dirty block, if the dirty block hits the fill block, then the victim is always evicted, and the fill block is stored uncompressed, in order to avoid the complicated case of recompression.
+Writes will never hit the victim block, as victim blocks are logically not in the cache, in which case the victim block is just evicted, and the write is performed at the lower level.